Metro Inc.

 In November 2007, Metro reported a 9.3% increase in earnings for the fiscal year ending September 29, 2007, making $276.6 million in 2007 compared to $253 million in 2006.
 In 2011 Metro acquired a majority stake (55.5%) (CAD$153.8 million) in Marché Adonis, one of Quebec's biggest ethnic food retailers specializing in Mediterranean food (Marché Adonis sales CAD$73 million 2011).
-In a March 2020 press release, Metro announced that it will invest about $420 million within next 5 years for the construction of a new automated distribution centre for fresh and frozen products, which they hope to open in 2023.
+In a March 2020 press release, Metro announced that it will invest about $420 million within next five years for the construction of a new automated distribution centre for fresh and frozen products, which they hope to open in 2023.

 History

-The company was founded in 1947 in Verdun, Quebec by Rolland Jeanneau.
+The company was founded in 1947 in Verdun, Quebec, by Rolland Jeanneau.
 Many independent grocery stores joined the company to form Magasins Lasalle Stores Ltée.
 In 1952, Magasins Lasalles Stores Ltée change its name to Épiceries Lasalle Groceteria.
 The company had 43 affiliated grocery stores at the time.
-In 1955, they were 50 franchised stores and the company with a revenue of $2 million.
-The company gained fame in 1956 through an advertisement in La Presse which showed turkeys sold for 39 cents.
-That year, mayor Jean Drapeau was already talking about implementing in Montreal a rapid transit system to be called the Montreal Metro.
-This inspired the company to create a division called Metro.
+In 1955, there were 50 franchised stores and the company had a revenue of $2 million.
+The company gained fame in 1956 through an advertisement in La Presse for turkeys at 39 cents.
+That year, Mayor Jean Drapeau was already talking about implementing in Montreal a rapid transit system to be called the Montreal Metro, which inspired the company to create a division called Metro.
 Other grocery stores joined the company bringing its number of stores to 73 in 1957 with revenue of $10 million.

 Because of the success of the Metro division, the company renamed itself Metro-Lasalle in 1963.
 In 1972, Metro-Lasalle changed its name to Metro-Ltée.
 Metro merged with the Marché Richelieu grocery chain in 1975 to become Groupe Metro-Richelieu Inc in 1976.

-In the early 1980s, Metro went through harder times due to fierce competition from Provigo and the recession.
+In the early 1980s, Metro went through harder times because of fierce competition from Provigo and the ongoing recession.
 Metro merged with Epiciers Unis Inc. and took on the name Metro-Richelieu Inc. (dropping the "Groupe" from its name).
 During the rest of the 1980s, it fared better and entered the Montreal Stock Exchange in 1986.

 Metro suffered from the early 1990s recession.
 A restructuring plan was established and changes were brought in the management team.
 Metro acquired 48 of 112 Steinberg supermarkets when that company went bankrupt in 1992.
-These stores were rebranded as Super C and Metro stores.
 Metro entered the Toronto Stock Exchange in 1993.
 It acquired Loeb Stores from Loblaws in 1999.
 The Metro Plus banner was established in the early 2000s.
-Some of the stores were converted to Super C, while others continued to operate as Loeb.
+Some of the stores were converted to Super C, and others continued to operate as Loeb.
 The Super C stores in Ontario were converted to Food Basics.
 In 2009, the company converted all Loeb stores to Metro.